Follow Your City’s Lead: Find And Fix Leaks

 That’s why the EPA and its partners set aside this week each year as Fix a Leak Week and encourages people to find and fix leaks.

-To make that task easier, water conservation professionals from the 10 AMWUA member cities pooled their expert knowledge and created the Smart Home Water Guide website.
+To make that task easier, water conservation professionals from the 10 AMWUA member cities pooled their expert knowledge and created the Smart Home Water Guide website (in Spanish, Guia Para Detectar Fugas).
 The mobile-friendly website walks the owner step-by-step through the process of tracking down leaks and provides links to helpful DIY repair videos.
 The Smart Home Water Guide also is available as a 24-page booklet in both Spanish and English.
 Check with your city's water department for copies.

 Fix a Leak Week is a good time to replace a washer on a leaky faucet or a valve on a running toilet, to invest in new sprinkler heads or replace cracked drip lines.
 Reducing leaks, whether in expansive water distribution systems or in our homes, saves money and preserves water for the future.